10 HVAC Installation & Maintenance Mistakes That Hurt Performance

 Every homeowner wants an HVAC system that performs well throughout the year and doesn’t drive up energy costs.
-However, some HVAC technicians make mistakes that hurt the systems they install.
+However, some HVAC technicians make mistakes that hurt or limit the systems they install.

 A National Institute of Standards and Technology survey concluded that even if customers purchase the most energy-efficient heat pump, air conditioner, and furnace, they’ll go to waste with a subpar installation.

 The takeaway?
 Don’t purchase the very best HVAC equipment and have it installed on the cheap.
 The installer is as critical as the equipment you buy.

 Improper installation can increase household energy consumption by as much as 30%.
 This is reason enough to call an experienced HVAC service like West Coast Chief!

 Here are 10 of the most common HVAC installation mistakes:

 - The HVAC service provider might install a system too powerful for your house.

 - Perhaps they rushed the job and took incorrect measurements.

 - The technician could be inexperienced or even greedy.
 Bigger system components pad the bottom line of the seller.

 But an oversized system will heat or cool a house fast and shut down fast.
 A system that stops and starts frequently will use far more energy than a system that runs continuously at lower power.
 It will also do an inferior job of maintaining a comfortable temperature.